C-T-Ailey/Bootleg-Bills-Frontend/README.md

 * Separate entry in the Product model for the "Bestseller" image, instead of using whichever image occupies the last populated index of the product images array.
 * A means of selecting which of a given product's images will be used as its "Bestseller" image.
 * Dedicated lower-resolution images to use as thumbnails on the Products page in order to reduce time and data spent loading them, and a corresponding field in the Product model to designate it.
-* Implement functional counters for each product's "Total orders" and "Outstanding orders" metrics on the Seller dashboard.

 #### Known Bugs
 * The primary font for the site, Bungee Hairline, displays poorly in the Firefox browser.